tomscholz/meteor-jest-stubs/README.md

 # meteor-jest-stubs
 This is a supported fork of [orangecms/jest-meteor-stubs](https://github.com/orangecms/jest-meteor-stubs).
-Please note that, the package name is slightly different that the original one:
+Please note that, the package name is slightly different than the original one:

 ```diff
 - jest-meteor-stubs